yaruopooner/llvm-build-shells/sh/readme.md

     $ sudo apt-get install cmake

-Download from below URL in the case of the latest version.
+If you want to use the latest version, please download from the following URL.

 <http://www.cmake.org/>